autoforce/APIcasso/README.md

 ?include=pictures,suggestions
 ```

-This will insert the contents of `.pictures` and `.suggestions` on the payload, along with the records' data. **This method can be used both on index and show actions**
+This will insert the contents of `.pictures` and `.suggestions` on the payload, along with the records' data.
+This means you can populate the payload both with methods or relations contents. **This method can be used both on index and show actions**

 ### Grouping operations